Helpful Resources

 Aaron

 OMG...
 I sent Equifax all of the docs showing that I requested the collection agencies to validate the accounts and told them that the collections agencies were violating the law and they knocked them out for me...
-I was too late for three other accounts, but I re-submitted the dispute and am expecting favorable results Very Happy
+I was too late for three other accounts, but I re-submitted the dispute and am expecting favorable results :D

 thanx for your help and support